 You could never beat Enrico for talking.
 He would have been very good at selling things in the market.

 Unfortunately, Enrico’s mannerisms and obvious issues set him apart from his peers.

 8th July 1976 – At the Lido

 On a hot day in July, 15 year old Enrico headed to the Lido.
 It was packed with around 1,000 other bathers making use of the free facilities to cool down from the summer heat.
 As lifeguards looked on, three youths believed to be around Enrico’s age, beat Enrico before holding him under the water until he stopped struggling.
 Not one person among the thousand there paid any attention to his screams and pleas for help during the severe beating.
-Enrico was eventually dragged from the pool by lifeguards and he was still alive.
+Enrico was eventually dragged from the pool by lifeguards at around 14:30pm and he was still alive.
 He was rushed to the Royal Free Hospital at Hampstead, where he lay in a coma for 11 days before he died from a massive heart attack on 19th July 1976.

 Enrico’s funeral was held on Tuesday 3rd August 1976.
 Among the floral tributes included a teddy bear made from white Chrysanthemums sent from the children at Enrico’s school and a wreath from Scotland Yard.
 Family from Italy, and Enrico’s older sister in Australia, flew to England to attend.

 Detective Chief Inspector Harry Clement of Scotland Yard’s Flying Squad was tasked with investigating the brutal death of Enrico.
 Unfortunately it became immediately clear this was not going to be straightforward as they hit a wall of silence.
 Out of the thousand people at the Lido that day, not one person would talk despite the pool being jammed and the surrounding area full of people.
 DCI Clement said: